Private Home Style Cooking Half Day Tour

 Similar to northern Chinese cuisine, western Chinese dishes are heavy on the meats and lighter on the vegetables.
 As this region borders numerous Muslim countries, the cuisine takes on a similar style with lamb being a common ingredient due to it being halal.

 Eastern Chinese food is light and sweet, making it one of the more favoured cuisines for western tastebuds.
 Examples include dumplings, pickles and soups, with seafood being the hero of many dishes due to the region’s proximity to the coast.
 Dishes include fish ball soup, sweet and sour mandarin fish and shark fin soup.

 China is a proud and traditional nation and while you may be excused for poor etiquette, you should still try to respect it.
 Here are a few pointers for the banquet table:

-All dishes on the table.
 It’s common courtesy to not start eating until everyone has been served their meal.

-Respect your elders.
 Traditionally, the first person to eat should be the eldest at the table.
 Once he or she has started their meal, everyone else is free to join in.

-Don’t poke your chopsticks into your food.
 This is considered a sign of death and is bad luck.

 When it comes to food safety and hygiene, China is a country where you should not drink water from the tap.
 Instead you can purchase bottled water from the shop or drink hot tea when dining out.
 Also try to avoid fresh salads as they’re likely to be washed in tap water.